 - A spoonful of peanut butter or almond butter

-This doesn’t seem like a lot for a full day, now that I see it written out, but it’s perfectly satiating.
+This doesn’t may not seem like a lot for one day, but it’s perfectly satiating.
 It took some time for my insulin levels to even out, and for my body to stop always craving/demanding carbs (which I confused for genuine hunger at first).
 I don’t starve myself or let myself go hungry, which is what I thought in the beginning that people did.
 No, there’s just an adjustment period to life without so many carbs!
 Your body needs to learn to run off fat, primarily.

 Whole Food Multivitamin (with Ashwagandha) for Diet Supplementation and Stress Management

 A multivitamin is just good sense, regardless of what your goals or other treatments are.
 I chose one with Ashwagandha because this Indian root is a natural stress-reducer and can improve depression and anxiety symptoms.
-I sometimes take Ashwagandha on its own, but it gives me a headache, so I have to be prepared for this outcome.
-On its own, it gives me laser focus and zen-like calm.
-Having it in a daily vitamin is such a helpful addition to my treatment plan and has been vital in improving mental health for me.
+I sometimes take Ashwagandha on its own, but it often gives me a headache and this overwhelming sense of focus that can make me feel tense, ironically.
+Having it in a daily vitamin doesn’t give me this effect though; it’s such a helpful addition to my treatment plan and has been vital in improving mental health for me.

 Besides just the Ashwagandha, I chose this multivitamin because it has a little bit of everything that I was looking for, and it’s made with whole foods, so I feel confident in the type of nutrition I’m getting to help supplement my diet.
 By the way, this is not a plug for the brand, nor am I getting paid in any way, not even as an Amazon affiliate.
 It’s just how I selected my multivitamin.
 I have tried other brands, too, that meet a similar criteria.
 This is my favorite though because of the stress blend.